Schola Antiqua of Chicago: History

-Founded in 2000, Schola Antiqua of Chicago states that its mission is to provide audiences with the highest standards of research, performance, and education involving many under-served repertories in the pre-modern canon of western vocal music.
+Founded in 2000, Schola Antiqua of Chicago states that its mission is to provide audiences with the highest standards of research, performance, and education involving many under-served repertories of the European Middle Ages and Renaissance.
 Led by scholars in the field of early music, the organization develops programs with works that are not only seldom heard, but often newly transcribed for performance.
 Frequently, the ensemble presents pieces that have been the subject of academic scholarship in the field of early music.

 Calvin M. Bower, Professor Emeritus of the University of Notre Dame and also a retired researcher from the Bavarian Academy of Sciences and Humanities, was the Artistic Director of Schola Antiqua from its inception until 2008.
 Bower specializes in the history of the medieval sequence.
 Consequently, Schola Antiqua's programs in the early years often included Notker's sequences and other monophonic settings.
 The ensemble's second Artistic Director, Michael Alan Anderson, more broadly researches the role of plainchant and polyphony in devotion, ritual, and political cultures of the late Middle Ages and Renaissance.
 Some of Anderson's research agenda is likewise embedded in the ensemble's past and current programming.
 He is the winner of Chorus America's Louis Botto Award for Innovative Action and Entrepreneurial Zeal for his work with Schola Antiqua.

 Responding to the wide range of vocal forces required to sing plainchant and polyphony written before 1600, Schola Antiqua does not employ a set roster of singers for its programs.
 Rather it draws on a pool of professional vocal specialists in Chicago to suit the needs of each individual program.
 Rosters have ranged from six to ten members (male and female).
 The ensemble's lone venture outside the pre-1600 repertory was a collaboration in 2011 with members of two GRAMMY award-winning ensembles (eighth blackbird and Pacifica Quartet) to present a new work of sacred music by composer Jacob Bancks.